States and federal territories of Malaysia: Dominant party rule

 The UMNO-dominated Alliance coalition, later renamed later the Barisan Nasional (BN), controlled the national government from independence until 2018.
 In particular, control of government gradually consolidated under UMNO party leadership and the Prime Minister's Department (PMD).
 The continuous rule of BN shifted power towards the central government.
 Party loyalists were appointed to federal and state positions.
 Institutional checks, such as the veto power of the Senate, were weakened.
 New national laws and institutions circumvented the formal powers of the states.
 This control could allow for quite granular interventions: the Commercial Vehicles Licensing Board, for example, can be used by the federal government to manage local-level bus routes.
 The National Council for Local Government was created in 1960, formalising federal influence at the local level.
 Local council elections were suspended in 1965.
 In 1964, the Senate was expanded to include 32 appointees of the central government, increasing from 22.
 This meant that central government appointees outnumbered senators appointed by states (two from each state).

 Following independence, two main opposition groups emerged.
 The Malaysian Islamic Party (PAS) gained support in the northeast, especially in Kelantan and Terengganu, while non-Malay opposition parties gained support in parts of the west coast.
 PAS won in Kelantan and Terengganu in 1959, although in 1961 defections in the Terengganu parliament gave control to UMNO.
-The national government arrested some PAS leaders, charging them with supporting Indonesia in the Indonesia–Malaysia confrontation.
+The national government arrested some PAS leaders, charging them with supporting Indonesia in the Konfrontasi.
 However, BN was still unable to win Kelantan in the 1964 or 1969 elections.
 The popularity of PAS was seen as a rejection by Malay voters of the racial compromises made by Alliance, while at the same time Alliance faced growing opposition in non-Malay constituencies.
 The 1969 Malaysian general election also saw UMNO lose Penang to Parti Gerakan Rakyat Malaysia, and hung parliaments emerged in Perak and Selangor.
 While PAS did not win another state, it won almost 24% of the popular vote nationally.
 These disruptive political results were followed by race riots.
 In response, the national government suspended the constitution and parliament.
 While emergency rule was ended after 20 months, BN gained a consistent two-thirds parliamentary majority afterwards.
 Gerakan, PAS, and other opposition parties made agreements with UMNO, and Alliance was reformed into the broader Barisan Nasional (BN).
 The constitution was amended to remove control of electoral constituencies, including the number allocated to each state, from the Electoral Commission.
 Instead, it became determined by the constitution, and thus could be amended by BN through their parliamentary supermajority.
 The relative allocation of seats within Peninsular Malaysia remained roughly proportional to population, although Malay-majority states received a slight advantage.